 Landsvirkjun's liquidity is strong.
-As of March 2022, the company's liquidity was supported by \$140 million of cash and cash equivalents and \$150 million of undrawn credit facilities maturing, although these mature in December 2024.
+As of September 2022, the company's liquidity was supported by \$231 million of cash and cash equivalents and \$150 million of undrawn credit facilities maturing in December 2024.
 The bank facility does not contain financial covenants.

-After repaying \$65 million in March 2022, Landsvirkjun's remaining debt maturities over the next two years amount to about \$334 million, which represent around 22% of its total debt.
-We expect the company to have enough liquidity to carry it through 2022 and 2023, given the available cash and credit lines, coupled with the forecast positive free cash flow generation.
+After repaying \$65 million in March 2022 and \$50 million in December 2022, Landsvirkjun's remaining debt maturities over the next two years amount to about \$334 million, which represent around 22% of its total debt.
+We expect the company to have enough liquidity to carry it through 2023, given the available cash and credit lines, and positive free cash flow.

-Exhibit 16 Landsvirkjun's debt maturity profile as of March 2022
+Exhibit 17 Landsvirkjun's debt maturity profile as of September 2022